lucasvna/Bootcamp-python/README.md

 # Bootcamp-python
-Archives of the python bootcamp taken at INOVA 2023
+Files of the python bootcamp taken at INOVA 2023